kubernetes-retired/service-catalog/docs/v1/api.md

 We've drawn inspiration from the
 [Persistent Volumes](http://kubernetes.io/docs/user-guide/persistent-volumes/)
 API and the [Ingress Controllers](http://kubernetes.io/docs/user-guide/ingress/) system.
 The remainder of this section explains these inspirations in further detail.

+Additionally, we've adhered, wherever possible, to Kubernetes's declarative API.
+That is, the resources we've defined herein describe the _desired end state_ of the applicable systems.
+Kubernetes and the service controller implementations (see below) are responsible for fulfilling that end state.

 ## Persistent Volumes